 If you fail to plan, you plan to fail.

-Thanksgiving comes early for American military veterans every year.
+Thanksgiving comes early for U.S. military veterans every year in the form of Veterans Day.
 We just have to be proactive enough to go out and get it.

 The outpouring of free food and beverages from restaurant chains around the United States has swelled over time to include gas stations, fast-food franchises and even grocery stores.
 Even if a vet spent the entirety of Veterans Day trying to take advantage of every Tactical Thanksgiving deal, it would be nearly impossible.